NCAS-CMS/cfdm/docs/source/tutorial.rst

 The construct identifiers are usually generated internally by the field construct and are

-* *robust* (each metadata construct within a field construct is guaranteed to have a unique identifier),
+* *robust* (each metadata construct is guaranteed to have a unique identifier within its parent field construct),

-* *arbitrary* (no semantic meaning should be attached to the identifier and the same identifier will usually refer to different metadata constructs in different field constructs), and
+* *arbitrary* (no semantic meaning should be attached to the identifier, and the same identifier will usually refer to different metadata constructs in different field constructs), and

 * *unstable* (the identifiers could be different each time the field